mrks111/domain-locker/.github/README.md

 Contributions, of any kind are always welcome, and very much appreciated! 💗

-The general flow of contributing to a GitHub project, is as follows:
+If you're new to Git, the general flow of contributing, is as follows:
 - Fork the repo, by [clicking here](https://github.com/lissy93/domain-locker/fork)
 - Clone your fork (with `git clone git@github.com:[your_username]/domain-locker.git`)
 - Follow the [Project Setup](#project-setup) above, to get the project running in development mode